robisim74/qwik-speak/docs/quick-start.md

 We are also providing default values for each translation: `key@@[default value]`.

+> `Speak` component is a `Slot` component: because Qwik renders `Slot` components and direct children in isolation, translations are not immediately available in direct children, and we need to use a component for the `Home` page.
+It is generally not necessary to use more than one `Speak` component per page

 ## Resolve locale
 We can resolve the locale to use in two ways: passing the `locale` parameter to the `QwikSpeakProvider` component, or assigning it to the `locale` handled by Qwik.
 In `layout.tsx`, after the default `component$`, we add: